DimitrisPappou/DimitrisPappou/README.md

 Feel free to reach out or check out my projects!

-> This README is a reflection of my professional journey and current projects.
-For more detailed information, visit my [GitHub Profile](https://github.com/DimitrisPappou) or my [Portfolio Website](https://dimitrispappou.github.io).
+> This is a reflection of my professional journey and current projects.
+For more detailed information, visit my [Portfolio Website](https://dimitrispappou.github.io).